 Create your own exhibition: selling art on your own terms

 The peak of independence for an artist might be bringing their own exhibition to life, where they want it, how they want it.
 If you want to take a first dive into the experience, a 3D Virtual Exhibition is a good option, you can curate an interactive experience for your audience that can navigate a virtual gallery (just like they would do in real life), see your artwork, make inquiries and shop.
-You can host it on your website, make an event out of it and the best part is: the virtual show is available 24/7 to anyone across the world.
+You can host it on your website, make an event out of it and the best part is: that the virtual show is available 24/7 to anyone across the world.

 If your goal is doing an in situ exhibition: this is the time and moment!
-You have the chance to experiment with the design of the space and the showcase of your artwork.
+You have the chance to experiment with the design of the space and showcase your artwork.
 To save funds and time you can create a digital replica with a virtual gallery creator to use as your guide for curation.
 The main goal is to create a show that attracts customers, enables you to network, talk to possible customers, and make it all a smart investment for you that can result in profit.

 Are you ready to add the “artist-entrepreneur” concept to your creative endeavors?